telerik/maui-docs/controls/maskedentry/mask-types/ip.md

 ---
 title: IP Mask
 page_title: .NET MAUI MaskedEntry Documentation - IP Mask
-description: "Set the mask type of the Telerik UI for .NET MAUI MaskedEntry to validate the expected user input format such as ip."
+description: Set the mask type of the Telerik UI for .NET MAUI MaskedEntry to validate the expected user input format such as ip.
 position: 5
 slug: maskedentry-ip-mask
 ---